 Why It Has to Be Specific

 Generic affirmations like "I am worthy" feel hollow because the brain knows they are.
 Specific compliments tied to real moments stick.
 "I handled that meeting calmly even though it was hard" lands.
 "I am amazing" does not.
+The brain processes specifics as evidence and generalities as wishful thinking.

 How to Do It